-Event and semaphore synchronization methods are included to promote interaction between programs within a job or across job boundaries.
-Event synchronization allows the program to wait for one or more events to complete before processing is continued.
-Semaphores are variables used to exchange signal information between programs within a job or across job boundaries.
+Event and semaphore synchronization methods are included to assist interaction between programs, either within a job or across job boundaries.
+Event synchronization allows the program to wait for one or more events to be completed before processing is continued.
+Semaphore synchronization uses variables to exchange signal information between programs.